 Go Slowly Enough to Prevent Overheating.
 High speeds create more heat for tires and the engine.
 In desert conditions the heat may build up to the point where it is dangerous.
-The heat will increase chances of tire failure or even fire, and engine failure.
+The heat will increase chances of tire failure or even fire and engine failure.

-Subsections 2.11, 2.12, 2.13, and 2.14 Test Your Knowledge
+Subsections 2.11, 2.12, 2.13 and 2.14 TEST YOUR KNOWLEDGE

-- 1. You should use low beams whenever you can True or False? - 2.
+- 1. You should use low beams whenever you can.
+True or False? - 2.
 What should you do before you drive if you are drowsy? - 3.
 What effects can wet brakes cause?
 How can you avoid these problems? - 4.
 You should let air out of hot tires so the pressure goes back to normal.
 True or False? - 5.
 You can safely remove the radiator cap as long as the engine isn't overheated.
 True or False?

 These questions may be on the test.
-If you can't answer all of them, re-read subsections 2.11, 2.12, 2.13, and 2.14.
+If you cannot answer them all, re-study Subsections 2.11, 2.12, 2.13 and 2.14.